pierrehenri220/jquery-smartzoom/README.md

 ### Terminate

-If need be you can stop using:
+If need be you can stop it:

 ```
 ap.smartzoom.terminate();
 ```

-This will reset the document zoom property to 100% and the font size to its initial state
+This will reset the document zoom property to 100% and the font size to its initial state.
+All events handlers will also be destroyed.

 ## Initialize Options